-Empire Waste Management, the franchised collector for the City of Fort Bragg and the surrounding unincorporated area, introduced its "WMS" or "pod" system for medium-distance waste transfer, which uses specialized collection trucks with detachable pod bodies for compacted waste.
-The pods are removed from the collection trucks at Empire's Fort Bragg yard and loaded three-at-time on a flatbed semi-trailer to be hauled 37 miles to the Willits Transfer Station, where they are dumped and reloaded for transfer to the Potrero Hills Landfill in Suisun, California.
+Empire Waste Management, the franchised collector for the City of Fort Bragg and the surrounding unincorporated area, recently replaced its "pod" system which used specialized collection trucks with detachable pod bodies for medium distance transfer of compacted waste, with a "Wilkens Transfer" system.
+The new system achieves similar payloads to the pods.
+Once the Wilkens Transfer trailers are full, they are hauled 37 miles to the Willits Transfer Station, where they are dumped and reloaded for transfer to the Potrero Hills Landfill in Suisun, California.

-The inefficiency and expense of this disposal system led to a decision in 2006 to identify a site for construction of a commercial transfer station that would receive the entire wastestream and ship it directly to a destination landfill.
+The inefficiency and expense of a disposal system which relies on reloading at the Willits Transfer Station for long-haul to a landfill led to a decision in 2006 to identify a site for construction of a commercial transfer station that would receive the entire wastestream from the central Mendocino Coast area and ship it directly to a destination landfill.
 A 2007 study evaluated 25 sites.
-In 2011, staff narrowed those 25 sites down to and evaluated six semi-final sites, which were then further narrowed down to two finalist sites, the Jackson Demonstration State Forest (JDSF) property on State Route 20 (Project site) and the existing Caspar Landfill property.
-In 2013, the CJPA designated the JDSF property SR 20 as the preferred site.
+In 2011, the City and County narrowed those 25 sites down to and evaluated six semi-final sites, which were then further narrowed down to two finalist sites, the Jackson Demonstration State Forest (JDSF) property on State Route 20 (Project site) and the existing Caspar Landfill property.
+In 2013, the City and County designated the JDSF property on SR 20 as the preferred site.